 Applicants with children or planning to stay close to their parents can take advantage of HDB’s various priority schemes.

 For instance, married couples who are expecting a child or already have children can apply for the Parenthood Priority Scheme (PPS) or the Third Child Priority Scheme (TCPS).
 The PPS gives priority to first-timer married couples who are expecting or have children younger than 16 years old, by setting aside up to 30 per cent of the BTO flat supply for these families.
-Families with three or more children will enjoy further priority under the TCPS, where HDB sets aside up to an additional 5 per cent of the flat supply, on top of the PPS.
+Besides the PPS, families with three or more children will enjoy priority under the TCPS, where HDB sets aside up to 5 per cent of the flat supply.

 Promote Mutual Care and Support